theoddora/Interview_Prep/System Design/01_Communication.md

 ## Request methods

-HTTP requests can create, read, update, and delete (CRUD) resources using request methods.
+HTTP requests can create, read, update, and delete (CRUD) resources using request *methods*.
 When a client makes a request to a server for a particular resource, it specifies which method to use.
 You can think of a request method as the verb or action to use on a resource.
 The most commonly used methods are POST, GET, PUT, and DELETE.
-For example, the API of our catalog service could be defined as follows:
+For example, the API of a catalog service could be defined as follows:
 * POST /products — Create a new product and return the URL of the new resource.